 Open space requirements may be fulfilled through the implementation of parks, landscaped areas, and generally accessible open areas available to the public.
-At least six potential open space target areas have been identified by the Project, along the northern and southern portions of Pastoria Avenue, north of Almanor Avenue, along Hamlin Court, surrounding Maude Court, and at the southwest corner of the Project area.
+At least six development augment the accessibility of public open spaces throughout Peery Park, which is especially beneficial as rest areas for pedestrians and cyclists.
+Pictured: Encinal Park, western edge of Project area potential open space target areas have been identified by the Project, along the northern and southern portions of Pastoria Avenue, north of Almanor Avenue, along Hamlin Court, surrounding Maude Court, and at the southwest corner of the Project area.